 \subsection{Web-based visualization}

 The wide availability of web browsers has turned them into an all-pervasive execution platform.
 Recently, an increasing number of web‐based visualization applications have been proposed motivated by the new technologies offered by modern browsers \cite{Mwalongo2016}.
 The HTML5 standard gives programmers an array of options to render graphics: the HTML canvas, SVG graphics, CSS animations, and WebGL.
-WebGL has particularly attracted the interest of the data visualization community since it allows programmers to exploit the GPU processor regardless of the vendor.
 WebGL is a standardized JavaScript API for rendering GPU-accelerated graphics in web browsers.
 A WebGL application consists of two parts: control code written in JavaScript and shader code written in the GLSL language.
+WebGL has particularly attracted the interest of the data visualization community since it allows programmers to exploit the GPU processor regardless of the vendor.

 A good example of a work that exploits state-of-the-art web visualization technologies for graph analysis is ContraNA.
 ContraNA \cite{Fujiwara2020} is a visual analytics framework that exploits machine learning to compare two networks for learning the main specifications of one network with respect to the other.
 Such comparison is challenging due to the complex structure of large graphs.
 The authors developed ContraNA as a web application.
 The back-end is developed in Python whereas the front-end uses a combination of HTML5, JavaScript, D3.js, and WebGL.
 WebSockets are used for back-end and front-end communication.
 Examples of works that exploit WebGL to produce visualizations of large graphs include \cite{Saska2020, Fang2017, Han2021, Li2020}.